 In this dream, you were in Africa, lost and lonely.
 You were waiting for Aaron, but instead, Conner came to visit you on your journey.
-The sexual urge was too much and you craved the body to body touch, so he came to satiate your sexual appetite.
+The sexual urge was too much and you craved the body-to-body touch, so he came to satiate your sexual appetite.
 But it was brief.
 So brief.
-And when it was over, he said he had to go back home, for work, for family, for his day to day.
-You walk him out, but you wound up in a time machine that blasted you both into an orthodox church somewhere in Germany, where you looked down in shame, knowing that you had failed the first test—resist the sexual urge to act out.
-Conner is antsy and though he finds the church amusing, he also is treating it as a tourist destination rather than a pilgrimage for spiritual downloads.
+And when it was over, he said he had to go back home, for work, for family, for his day-to-day.
+You walk him out, but you wind up in a time machine that blasted you both into an orthodox church somewhere in Germany, where you looked down in shame, knowing that you had failed the first test—resist the sexual urge to act out.
+Conner is antsy, and though he finds the church amusing, he is also treating it as a tourist destination rather than a pilgrimage for spiritual downloads.
 But you got the download there.
 The message is, “You are forgiven child.
-We had anticipated the tests you pass and the tests you will not pass, and we have given grace for those you did not, do not, and will not pass.”
+We have anticipated the tests you pass and the tests you will not pass, and we have given grace for those you did not, do not, and will not pass.”

 You say out loud, “I think we have the same thorn, Paul.”